SteffTek/swf-dev-kit/README.md

 # WebBuilder
 The WebBuilder is our way to help every Minecraft-Server to get an awesome website, without knowing anything about HTML, JS or anything else!

+# Templates
+You have to create a folder (WebBuilder/Templates/FOLDER).
+Inside you place your template.json and your linked HTML File.
+The name you set up in the JSON is the name you place inside your WebBuilder.
+(From Issue https://github.com/SteffTek/swf-dev-kit/issues/1)

 # Bug-Report
 Please use this Repo to submit Bugs for both, the framework it self and the dev-kit!